OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/04-Test_for_Process_Timing.md

 ## How to Test

-The attacker should identify which processes are dependent on time, whether it was a window for a task to be completed, or if it was execution time between two processes that could allow the bypass of certain controls.
+The tester should identify which processes are dependent on time, whether it was a window for a task to be completed, or if it was execution time between two processes that could allow the bypass of certain controls.

 Following that, it is best to automate the requests that will abuse the above discovered processes, as tools are better fit to analyze the timing and are more precise than manual testing.
 If this is not possible, manual testing could still be used.